ocaml/ocamlbuild/manual/manual.md

 Note: we give no guarantee on the order in which various hooks will be called, except of course that `Before_foo` always happens before `After_foo`.
-In particular, the `hygiene` hooks may be called before or after other hooks, or not be called at all if ocamlbuild decides not to check hygiene.
+In particular, the `hygiene` hooks may be called before or after other hooks, or not be called at all if OCamlbuild decides not to check hygiene.

 ## Flag declarations